Ferroin/Roll35/README.md

 * Roll for random magic items in a single command.
 This automatically handles all the sequential rolls required to produce an exact magic item.
-* Roll random spells, optionally for a specific level or class.
 * Roll random mundane weapons and armor.

 ## Planned Features

-* Proper handling for magic double weapons.
+* Roll random spells, optionally for a specific level or class.
+* Support for automatically rolling spells for scrolls, potions, and wands.
+* Support for rolling for spells present in items that store spells.
 * Roll against arbitrary data tables.
 * Support for rolling for intelligence/special markings on magic items.
 * Finish adding in variant forms for all the magic items that have them: